OrghoN/dune-nd-lar-reco/tute/2021-10-06 ND-LAr tutorial sdf.md

 This will ask for your windows active directory password.
 If you have both a windows and unix account with slac, this should put you on the login node.

 ##### Working areas
-You can make working areas for yourself if you need to keep files on the Wilson Cluster.
-The storage space is fairly limited, however, so anything you want to keep long-term should be transferred to your `/dune/data/users` area on a GPVM.
-(See [Wilson Cluster Filesystems](https://computing.fnal.gov/wilsoncluster/) for more.)
+You can make working areas for yourself if you need to keep files on sdf.
+The storage space is fairly limited, however.
 You can make a subdirectory for yourself at:
-`/work1/dune/users/<your principal>`

-***Note***: some users have had permissions issues.
-For the purposes of this tutorial I've made a directory `/work1/dune/users/jwolcott/shared/` which you should be able to use as a temporary work dir.
-You'll have to make the appropriate substitutions below.

-Be sure to read the guide on filesystems above so you know what you can put where.
-(You are also allowed to make a directory `/wclustre/dune/<your principal>` if you need a place to store big files, but beware: it's designed for large files *only*.)
+`/gpfs/slac/staas/fs1/g/neutrino/$USER`

 ##### Software setup
 You'll want to grab a couple of software packages to be able to run the reco.

 Put these in a "home" area inside the stub you made in the previous section:
 ```
-export APP_DIR=/work1/dune/users/<your principal>/home   # or see above for SLAC SDF
+export APP_DIR=/gpfs/slac/staas/fs1/g/neutrino/$USER
 mkdir -p APP_DIR
 ```

 First, copy my edition of `lartpc_mlreco3d`.
 (This fork is a bit behind the latest version from the main `lartpc_mlreco3d` shown in the past couple of days.
 The main reason is that there's a big shift in the underlying software that isn't fully finished yet.)

 ```
+mkdir $APP_DIR
 cd $APP_DIR
 git clone https://github.com/chenel/lartpc_mlreco3d.git
 cd lartpc_mlreco3d